kuzzleio/kuzzle/doc/2/api/controllers/server/openapi/index.md

 # openapi

-Returns available API routes OpenAPI v3 specifications, including both Kuzzle's and plugins'.
+Returns available API routes OpenAPI v3 specifications.

+By default, the action returns Kuzzle standard API specification, to return the custom specification from the plugins and application, the scope parameter should be `app`.

 ---